azerion/bluestack-sdk-android/Home.md

 ####Handle callBack from BannerListener
 **v1.5.1 or above**
-adsAdapter.bannerDidLoad(View adView) changed to adsAdapter.bannerDidLoad(View adView,int preferredHeightDP).
+bannerDidLoad(View adView) changed to bannerDidLoad(View adView,int preferredHeightDP).
-adsAdapter.bannerDidLoad(View adView,int preferredHeightDP): will be called by the SDK when your bannerView is ready. now you can add your bannerView to your view.
+bannerDidLoad(View adView,int preferredHeightDP): will be called by the SDK when your bannerView is ready. now you can add your bannerView to your view.
 ```
 #!java
 	@Override